ANTIGUA INTERNATIONAL SCHOOL

 Picture

-Our exceptional teachers are what make our program unique.
+We have put together the strongest possible teaching team, which is our program’s greatest strength.
 We plan our activities using the Creative Curriculum as our base.
-Every activity is fun, meaningful, and purposeful.
+Every activity is engaging, hands-on, and intentional.
 If you visit our classrooms, you might see our Toddlers enjoying the wonderful world of bags or balls of all shapes and sizes.
-You could experience our Pre-kindergarteners planting seeds in the edible garden and cooking in our kitchen.
-You might see the kindergarteners enjoying a session of book exploration at the library - learning how to read and write in English and Spanish at the same time!
+You could experience our Pre-kindergarteners answering inquiry questions during large group sessions and cooking in our kitchen as an intentional teaching experience.
+In the Kindergarten world, you will see our word scientists playing with letters, names, and sounds to develop their reading and writing identities.

-We make sure that all parents are part of their child's school life.
+We ensure that all parents are part of their child's school life.
 Parents are welcome to chat with teachers at drop-off or dismissal, work as classroom volunteers and field trip chaperones, and join our Parent Teacher Organization.
-Throughout the year we invite parents to lead group activities where we share different cultures, traditions, music, and delicious food!
-Our little ones love having their parents participate in their school life and look forward to attending school every day!
+We invite parents to lead group activities throughout the year where we share different cultures, traditions, music, and delicious food!
+Our little ones love having their parents participate in their school life and look forward to attending school daily!

 Sincerely,